HaarLab/DBS-s-EEGNet/README.md

 # DBS-s-EEGNet

 This repository was created to support the publication **Deep Learning-Driven EEG Analysis for Personalized Deep Brain Stimulation Programming in Parkinson's Disease** *(Calvo Peiro et al., 2024)*.
 It includes the *DBS-s-EEGNet* model implemented in PyTorch, as well as a training pipeline and the post-hoc ablation explainability methods.
 The code presented here is ready to be deployed with EEG data and labels.
+This code was developped by Nicolas Calvo Peiro & Mathias Ramm Haugland, and is now maintained by Nicolas Calvo Peiro (nc619@ic.ac.uk).

 The *DBS-s-EEGNet* architecture is a siamese adaption of the EEGNet architecture *(Lawhern et al., 2017)* created to discriminate the changes in brain activity when changing DBS parameters.